manan-bedi2908/Google-Image-Scraper/README.md

 #### Once libraries are installed, execute "python scrape_image.py"

 ## Congratulations 🎉🎊, The image and the number of images you wanted to download will be automatically done and stored in the images folder in the same directory of the project
+## Do Star the repository if you like 🌟